-- (1) 14th May 2010 Direction (Ref 513/43/10) Pricing of government guaranteed debt issued by NAMA.
-No such debt was issued by NAMA as at 31 December 2014. - (2) 22nd October 2010 Expeditious Transfer of Eligible Assets. - All transfers completed since 22 October 2011 have complied with this Direction. - (3) 11th May 2011 Direction (Ref 513/43/10) Amendment to Senior Notes Terms & Conditions. - All senior notes have been amended in accordance with this Direction. - (4) 7th March 2012 NAMA Advisory Group. - A NAMA Advisory Group has been set up in accordance with this Direction. - (5) 29th March 2012 Irish Bank Resolution Corporation Short Term Financing.
-NAMA adopted all reasonable measures to facilitate the short-term financing of IBRC.
+- (1) 14th May 2010 Direction (Ref 513/43/10) Pricing of government guaranteed debt issued by NAMA. - No such debt was issued by NAMA as at 31 March 2015. - (2) 22nd October 2010 Expeditious Transfer of Eligible Assets. - All transfers completed since 22 October 2011 have complied with this Direction. - (3) 11th May 2011 Direction (Ref 513/43/10) Amendment to Senior Notes Terms & Conditions. - All senior notes have been amended in accordance with this Direction. - (4) 7th March 2012 NAMA Advisory Group. - A NAMA Advisory Group has been set up in accordance with this Direction.
+29th March 2012 Irish Bank Resolution Corporation Short Term Financing. - NAMA adopted all reasonable measures to facilitate the short-term financing of IBRC.

-Compliance with Directions Issued by the Minister under Section 13 (IBRC Act 2013) as at 31 December 2014
+Compliance with Directions Issued by the Minister under Section 13 (IBRC Act 2013) as at 31 March 2015

-- 7th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction. - (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators - NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC. - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.
+- (1) 7th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer - NAMA complied with this direction. - (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC NAMA adopted all reasonable measures to bid for the assets of IBRC. - NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC.
+(4) Solution Statement 2010, Iside Data Basel Basel Description Descrip - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.